Student Status

 Purpose:

-This section explains who is considered a student for the Washington Basic Food Program, which students are eligible for Basic Food, and when a client's student status begins and ends.
+This section explains who is considered a student for the Basic Food program, which students are eligible for Basic Food, and when student status begins and ends.

 WAC 388-482-0005 How does being a student of higher education affect my eligibility for the Washington Basic Food Program?